noisebridge/rfid-access-control/software/firmware/README.md

 Each command is acknowledged with exactly one line prefixed with the letter of the command, *or* on error in that command, the returned line starts with `E`.
-Lines starting with `#` are informal for user interaction (e.g. startup screen or help output) and should just be skipped for programmatic interfaces.
+Lines starting with `#` are informal for user interaction (e.g. startup screen or help output) and should just be skipped by programmatic interfaces.
 Makes interfacing the protocol simple.

 Compiling